 Upon review, the Spanish FA deemed the referee’s caution insufficient and hit Goiko with an 18-game ban, though after two appeals this was revised and subsequently lowered.
-The Butcher eventually missed just seven games through suspension, and even made it back in time to secure another league title with his Bilbao team-mates, eclipsing Real Madrid on goal-difference.
+The Butcher eventually missed just seven games through suspension, and even made it back in time to secure another league title with his Athletic teammates, eclipsing Real Madrid on goal difference.
 Meanwhile, Maradona continued his rehabilitation with metal pins in his ankle.

 As time elapsed and the two sides drifted further from geniality, every event saw the dichotomy of these two teams and their contrasting ideologies only further entrenched.
 While those opposing the Basques – on and off the field – saw Goiko as a terrorist; his people believed him to be a hero.
 This was never more adequately evidenced than in the home game that followed his injuring of Maradona.

 Facing Polish side Lech Poznań in an important European Cup fixture, Goiko scored the opening goal in a 4-0 victory, helping to overturn a 2-0 deficit from the first leg, carrying Athletic into the next round.
 At the game’s end, it was he who was being carried; atop the shoulders of the home fans who were proudly chanting his name.
 Barely a week later, he was called up to the national side.